Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Uniform escape

-As mentioned in the introduction, we can use the construction from this section to give new counterexamples to the strong version of Eremenko's conjecture.
+As mentioned in the introduction, we can use Proposition~\ref{prop:main} to give new counterexamples to the strong version of Eremenko's conjecture.

 \begin{thm}[Counterexamples to the strong Eremenko conjecture] Let $X\subseteq \C$~be a full continuum.
-Then there exists a transcendental entire function~$f$ such that every path-connected component of $X$ is a path-connected component of the escaping set $\I(f)$, and every path-connected component of $\partial X$ is a connected component of $\J(f)$.
+Then there exists a transcendental entire function~$f$ such that every path-connected component of $X$ is a path-connected component of the escaping set $\I(f)$, and every path-connected component of $\partial X$ is a path-connected component of $\J(f)$.
 In particular, no point of $X$ can be connected to $\infty$ by a curve in $\I(f)$. \end{thm} \begin{proof} If $X$ is a singleton, then we may consider a continuum $X'$ of which $X$ is a path-connected component and continue the proof with $X'$ instead of $X$.
 (For example, we can take $X'$ to be as shown in Figure~\ref{fig:point-path-connected-component}.)
 From now on we therefore suppose that $X$ is not a singleton.

-Construct a function $f$ as in Proposition~\ref{prop:main}, where the set $P_j\subset \partial K_j$ is chosen such that no point of $K$ is accessible from $\C\setminus (K\cup \bigcup_{j=0}^{\infty} P_j)$.
-For example, let $z_0,z_1$ be distinct points of $K$, and for each $j$ choose an open arc $\gamma_j\subset \partial K_j$ in such a way that $\diam(\gamma_j)\leq 2^{-j}$ for all $j$ and such that, furthermore, $\gamma_{2j}\to z_0$ and $\gamma_{2j+1}\to z_1$ as $j\to\infty$.
+Construct a function $f$ as in Proposition~\ref{prop:main}, where the set $P_j\subseteq \partial K_j$ is chosen such that no point of $K$ is accessible from $\C\setminus (K\cup \bigcup_{j=0}^{\infty} P_j)$.
+For example, let $z_0,z_1$ be distinct points of $\partial K$, and for each $j$ choose an open arc $\gamma_j\subseteq \partial K_j$ in such a way that $\diam(\gamma_j)\leq 2^{-j}$ for all $j$ and such that, furthermore, $\gamma_{2j}\to z_0$ and $\gamma_{2j+1}\to z_1$ as $j\to\infty$.
 Then the sets $P_j\defeq \partial K_j\setminus \gamma_j$ have the desired property.

 Now apply Proposition~\ref{prop:main}, to obtain a function $f$ satisfying the conclusions of Theorem~\ref{thm:uniform}.
 Each $P_j$ is contained in an iterated preimage of the forward-invariant disc $D_{-1}$, and hence is disjoint from $\J(f)\cup \I(f)$.
 By the choice of $P_j$, this implies that there is no curve in $\J(f)\cup \I(f)$ connecting a point of $\C\setminus K$ to a point of $K$.
-Since $K\subset \I(f)$, every path-connected component of $K$ is a path-connected component of $\I(f)$; similarly, since $\partial K = K\cap \J(f)$, every path-connected component of $\partial K$ is a path-connected component of $\J(f)$. \end{proof}
+Since $K\subseteq \I(f)$, every path-connected component of $K$ is a path-connected component of $\I(f)$; similarly, since $\partial K = K\cap \J(f)$, every path-connected component of $\partial K$ is a path-connected component of $\J(f)$. \end{proof} \begin{rmk} As in Proposition~\ref{prop:fastescaping}, we can again choose $f$ so that $X\subseteq A(f)$. \end{rmk}